GoogleCloudPlatform/podcast/site/content/post/episode-99-cloud-functions-and-firebase-hosting-with-david-east/index.md

 Mark is heading to Australia for [GDG Devfest Melbourne](http://gdgmelbourne.com/) and [Game Connect Asia Pacific](http://gcap.com.au/) and will be hanging out at [Unite Melbourne](https://unite.unity.com/2017/melbourne) and [PAX Australia](http://aus.paxsite.com/).

-{{< transcript "FRANCESC: Hi, and welcome to episode number 99 of the weekly Google Cloud Platform Podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 99 of the weekly Google Cloud Podcast.
 I am Francesc Campoy, and I'm here with my colleague, Mark Mandel, who is breaking the mics." >}}

 Hi, Mark.
 How are you doing?